carlynorama/FixedSizeCollection/README.md

 ## Backing Memory: `Data`?
 Really?

-No, not really, but it's easy for prototyping and will keep me from dropping into C or C++, which I am assuming is undesired.
+No, not really really for the final implementation, but it's easy for prototyping and will limit the temptation to make a C or C++ backing type.

 There are pros and cons to every underlying memory choice.
 One main thrust of the motivating forum post is that a Fixed Array could be a property wrapper instantiating a view on an exiting type.
 It seems to be like JavaScript's Object.freeze/Object.seal while the fixed sized array is in use.